80 W Red Oak Lane, West Harrison, NY 10604

 A longtime community activist, she co-founded CHILD, the special education PTA in Scarsdale, NY, co-authored a parent resource handbook for the school district, and with her husband Marc created the town’s sports league for children with special needs.
 She continues to serve on the inclusion task force at Westchester Reform Temple.

 Liane and Marc are excited to be one of ten founding families in Westchester County, NY, launching the northern expansion of Spectrum Designs, a screen-printing business that employs individuals on the autism spectrum, which will open its doors in Pleasantville, NY in 2020.

 Liane has a master’s in journalism from New York University and a B.A. in English from Brandeis University.
-She and Marc met at Club Med, got engaged two weeks later, and are the proud parents of two adult sons.
+She and Marc met at Club Med, got engaged two weeks later, and are the proud parents of two adult sons, one with autism.